Lucas-TY/Butterfly/lab-4/README.md

 ## Instructors
 + Functions:
-  + Add Courses
+  + Add/Manage Courses
-    + Adds the sections that the instructor account teaches/manages
+    + Add sections that the instructor account teaches/manages
-    + Manage Section
+    + Add a recommendation for a student to grade for the given section.
-      + Here, the instructor can add a recommendation for a student to grade for the given section.
+    + Add an evaluation for a student that graded for the section
 + Assumptions:
   + Only one instructor can be assigned to a section at a time